Skip to content

 Is Copenhagen expensive for a wedding?

 Copenhagen is a relatively expensive city — dining and accommodation costs are higher than Southern European destinations.
 However, the wedding itself can be very affordable: town hall ceremonies cost a nominal fee, and the absence of complex legal processes eliminates planner and lawyer costs that apply in countries like Italy or France.
-A stylish Copenhagen wedding for 50 guests at a quality restaurant can be achieved for 10,000 to 20,000 EUR, which is competitive with other European capital cities.
+A stylish Copenhagen wedding for 50 guests at a quality restaurant can be achieved for €10,000–20,000, which is competitive with other European capitals.

-What is the weather like in Copenhagen?
+What is the weather like for Copenhagen weddings?